AdobeDocs/experience-manager-guides.en/help/product-guide/user-guide/migrate-jcr-asset-processor.md

     >
     > Only one folder can be selected at a given time for processing.
 For specific operations, you can exclude multiple folders.

 1. Select **Create**.
 You get a pop-up showing **Success and the Process triggered successfully** as shown in the snippet.
 The same is reflected in the list.
-You can see the status of the migration process on the window.
+You can see the status of the reprocessing task on the window.

     ![Message-asset-processor](images/message-asset-processor.png){width="550" align="left"}